 - He is God's son as all of us are, a child of humanity that traces its beginnings back to the creative work of God.

 We all have begun our human lives, but we need to begin our spiritual lives.
 The key is to start.
 Have you started?
 What are you waiting for?

 O glorious God and Father of the Lord Jesus Christ, thank you for doing your work among us.
 Thank you for having your Messiah, my Savior, begin his ministry in a way that makes sense to us mortals.
-Thank you for his connections to us through human frailty and flesh.
+Thank you for his connections to us through human flesh and troubles.
 Thank you for having him share an experience that I too can share, the grace of baptism.
-Thank you for the Holy Spirit that makes me your child, similar in some ways to the way Jesus was your child.
+Thank you for the Holy Spirit who makes me your child, similar in some ways to the way Jesus is your child.
 Thank you for a beginning point.
 Now I ask, dear Lord, to help me as I try to move beyond the beginning point to what you would have me do.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.